f5devcentral/f5xc-emea-workshop/docs/class6/module1/lab5/lab5.rst

 5. In the main left tab go to **Logs** and let's inspect the logs and the blocking reason.

-   Click on each logs, for each one you will see in the **Scanner details** the scanner that fired.
+   Click on each log.
+For each one, you will see the scanner that fired in **Scanner details**.

    Click on **Prompt and response**, you will be able to see the text that has been scanned.